Intigam Zairov

 Intigam Zairov (born 21 April 1985 in Baku) is an Azerbaijani weightlifter he won silver medal at 2009 European Weightlifting Championships in Bucharest.

-He competed for Azerbaijan at the 2008 and 2012 Summer Olympics.
+He competed for Azerbaijan at the 2008 in the Men’s 85kg weightlifting event and the 2012 Summer Olympics in the Men’s 94kg weightlifting event.

 In 2016, he was disqualified from the Beijing 2008 Olympics following reanalysis of his samples from the 2008 Olympics, resulted in a positive test for the prohibited substance turinabol.

 On 12 January 2017 it was announced that because of a doping violation he had been disqualified from the 2012 Olympic Games.